-- Maintaining perfect radio reception at all times is difficult due to the continually changing position of the antenna, differences in signal strength and surrounding objects, such as trains, transmitters, etc. - The radio antenna is mounted inside the rear window.
-To maintain clear radio reception, do not attach metallic window tinting or other metallic objects to the antenna wire mounted inside the rear window.
+- Cargo loaded on the roof luggage carrier, especially metal objects, may adversely affect the reception of XM® Satellite Radio. - Maintaining perfect radio reception at all times is difficult due to the continually changing position of the antenna, differences in signal strength and surrounding objects, such as trains, transmitters, etc. - The radio antenna is mounted on the rear roof.
+The antenna can be removed from the base by turning it.

-■ XM[®] Satellite Radio
+■ XM® Satellite Radio

-An XM[®] Satellite Radio is a tuner designed exclusively to receive broadcasts provided under a separate subscription.
+An XM® Satellite Radio is a tuner designed exclusively to receive broadcasts provided under a separate subscription.
 Availability is limited to the 48 contiguous states and 10 Canadian provinces.

-XM[®] subscriptions
+XM® subscriptions

-For detailed information about XM[®] Satellite Radio or to subscribe:
+For detailed information about XM® Satellite Radio or to subscribe: